elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

  - Download the latest release [bundle](https://github.com/elastic/detection-rules/releases) with the tag `ML-HostRiskScore-YYYMMDD-N`.
  - Unzip the contents of `ML-HostRiskScore-YYYMMDD-N.zip`.
- - Run `ml_hostriskscore_generate_scripts.py` script in the directory that is prefixed with `ML-HostRiskScore` with your Kibana space as the argument.
+ - Run `ml_hostriskscore_generate_scripts.py` script in the unzipped directory with your Kibana space as the argument.
 <div style="margin-left: 30px">
 <i>e.g. modifying artifacts for default space</i>
    <pre style="margin-top:-2px"><code>python ml_hostriskscore_generate_scripts.py --space default
 </code></pre></div>

- - Find a new folder with your space name in the same directory. **You will be using the scripts within this directory for the next steps.**
+ - Find a new folder named after your space in the unzipped directory. **You will be using the scripts within this directory for the next steps.**

 <h3 id="upload-scripts">2.
 Upload scripts</h3>